wujerry573/TwitchPlaysHearthstone/README.md

 Inspired by [TwitchPlaysPokemon](https://www.twitch.tv/twitchplayspokemon) and [DisguistedToastHS](http://twitch.tv/disguisedtoasths)

-Connects a chat bot to Twitch chat via IRC to receive and send commands to a python script that controlls Hearthstone
+Connects a chat bot to Twitch chat via IRC to receive and send commands to a python script that controls Hearthstone

 Tested and working on Windows 10 and MacOS